Attert (river): Hydrology and climate

 The Attert River has a pluvial oceanic hydrological regime, characterized by seasonal flow variations.
 Low flows typically occur from July to September due to high summer evapotranspiration, while high flows are observed from December to February when evapotranspiration is at its lowest.
 The catchment receives an average annual precipitation of 845 mm (based on 1971–2000 data), with relatively consistent monthly rainfall distribution throughout the year.
-Temperature patterns show seasonal variation, with mean monthly temperatures ranging from approximately 0°C in January to 18°C in July.
-The region typically experiences below-freezing temperatures (below 0°C) for about 80 days annually.
+Temperature patterns show seasonal variation, with mean monthly temperatures ranging from approximately 0 C in January to 18 C in July.
+The region typically experiences below-freezing temperatures (below 0 C) for about 80 days annually.

-The Attert River basin encompasses an area of approximately 290.1 km^{2} (measured to its confluence at Bissen) in northwestern Luxembourg.
+The Attert River basin encompasses an area of approximately 290.1 km2 (measured to its confluence at Bissen) in northwestern Luxembourg.
 The catchment is characterized by diverse geological formations, which influence local hydrology and land use patterns.
 The western portions of the basin feature predominantly schist bedrock, while areas to the east contain Luxembourg Sandstone and Keuper sandy marl formations.

 The Attert catchment has been the subject of detailed hydrological and environmental research, particularly regarding sediment transport processes.
 Studies have examined how various land use types within the basin contribute to suspended sediment loads in the river system.
 This research provides insights into erosion patterns, sediment sources, and environmental dynamics within the watershed.

 Land use within the Attert basin varies with the underlying geology and topography.
 Forested areas predominate on the steeper slopes and schist formations, while grasslands and cultivated areas are more common in gentler terrain and on different soil types.
 This diverse landscape pattern influences runoff characteristics and sediment dynamics throughout the catchment.